appl-team/appl/README.md

 In *APPL functions*, [expression statements](https://docs.python.org/3/reference/simple_stmts.html#expression-statements) are captured as prompts [based on the type of its value](https://appl-team.github.io/appl/tutorials/appendix/prompt_capture/).
 Notably, the f-string is processed part by part, so the `gen` function inside the f-string intuitively uses the contents before that.
 In this example, `The name of the author is ` serves as a prefix to guide the completion of the author's name.

 After the author's name is extracted, the `get_answer` function is called multiple times in parallel to answer the questions, with the context being copied (detailed in [context-management](#context-management)), demonstrating the automatic parallelization feature of APPL.

+## RoadMap
+- [x] Default to exclude """docstring""" from the prompt formation.
+- [ ] Use FastAPI to build a server for inspecting the traces.
+- [ ] Add more ... (contributions are welcome!)
+  - [ ] Examples and tutorials to demonstrate the usage
+  - [ ] Test cases to increase the coverage

 ## Tutorial and Cookbook
 For a more comprehensive tutorial, please refer to the [tutorial](https://appl-team.github.io/appl/tutorials).